 The phase three blue certificate will be issued after the meeting, which demonstrates that management is committed, and has completed this phase of the program.

-Once all phases have been completed, the owner/property manager will receive a gold certificate.
+Once all phases have been completed, the owner/property manager will receive a final certificate.
 This certificate is valid for one year.
 After a property is fully certified in the CFMH program, it is necessary for management to host one safety-related crime prevention meeting with the residents each year, to renew their membership.
 The property may then use the Crime Free logo in their advertisements.

 Management can then post the Crime Free Multi-Housing Program signs on the property.
 It is recommended that one sign be posted at each entrance of the property so perspective residents, current residents, and guests will see them.
 The Crime Free Multi-Housing Program signs are property of the Fremont Police Department and the usage of the signs can be revoked if management fails to meet the criteria of the program, or management elects to discontinue participation in the program.